 One way we’ve done that is by setting aside our usual curriculum and giving everything a holiday twist.
 Our morning reading time has been devoted to our Jesse tree ornaments.

 We’ve also been having lots of fun with Christmas STEM activities like this fun Elf on a Shelf Zipline.
+After all, any time of year is perfect for fun STEM activities with the kids!

 At our house it all started when the kids found the elf on top of the refrigerator.
 I challenged them to come up with a way for our elf to get down safely.